 Crime Stoppers takes tips about crimes that have already been committed or are about to occur.
 Crime Stoppers also takes information regarding the whereabouts of wanted persons, stolen property, narcotics, or any other criminal activity.
 If you’re not sure that what you saw or heard is really a crime, call anyway.
 Let law enforcement decide if it’s worth investigating.
-It may be the missing piece of the puzzle or clue to a big crime.
+It may be the missing piece of the puzzle or clue to a larger investigation.

 Information we cannot process: